 Working together to understand, manage and honour our mountains

-The Canadian Mountain Network will become a national and global leader in inclusive, co-designed, interdisciplinary mountain-research that recognizes the interconnectedness of mountain systems, including the environment, economy, and society, by encouraging an integrated approach for long-term sustainability and serving the needs of mountain communities.
+Our Vision is for the Canadian Mountain Network to become a national and global leader in inclusive, co-designed, interdisciplinary mountain-research that recognizes the interconnectedness in mountain systems between the environment, economy, and society, and encourages an integrated approach for long-term sustainability and serving the needs of mountain communities.

 Established in 2016, the CMN is working to establish a forum for collaboratively addressing the diverse challenges facing mountain regions by harnessing existing capacities and seeking new resources.
 As a part of establishing this network, the CMN will lead the preparation of a Networks of Centres of Excellence (NCE) proposal.

 Networks of Centres of Excellence (NCE) is a federal government program, established in 1989, to provide funding to educational institutions, industry, government, and not-for-profit organizations for the purpose of establishing large-scale research networks.
 The NCE program bestows long-term funding (renewable for up to 15 years) for academically led multi-disciplinary research into issues of strategic importance to Canadians.